Samura ibn Jundab: Origins and early life

-Samura ibn Jundab belonged to the Banu Lay clan of the Shamkh branch of the Fazara, a nomadic Arab tribe, itself a division of the Ghatafan confederation, which dwelt in the part of the Hejaz (western Arabia) north of Medina.
+Samura ibn Jundab belonged to the Banu Lay clan of the Shamkh branch of the Fazara, a nomadic Arab tribe, itself a division of the Ghatafan confederation, which dwelt in the part of the Hejaz (western Arabia) Medina.
 His father was the Fazari tribesman Jundab ibn Hilal ibn Harij ibn Murra ibn Hazn.
 Samura's widowed mother was remarried to Murayy ibn Sinan ibn Tha'laba, a member of the Ansar (supporters of the Islamic prophet Muhammad from Medina).
 Through his stepfather he became an affiliate of the Banu Khudra clan of the Khazraj, one of the two tribal divisions of the Ansar.

 As a youth Samura became a companion of Muhammad.
 According to the history of al-Waqidi (d.
 823), he fought in Muhammad's ranks at the Battle of Uhud in 627, after convincing Muhammad of his prowess when the Islamic prophet wanted to send him back to Medina due to his young age.
 He later participated in the Muslim conquest of Sasanian Iran (630s–640s), and was appointed the lieutenant governor of Suq al-Ahwaz in the region of Khuzistan by Abu Musa al-Ash'ari, the governor of Basra, one of the two main Arab garrison towns of Iraq.